Home > Blog > Article

 Photo by Corinne Botz

 Uncomfortable pumping rooms.
 Lack of privacy.
 The feeling of being worn-down and overwhelmed.
-That is the reality that many women face when returning back to work after maternity leave.
+That is the reality that many breastfeeding moms face when returning to work after maternity leave.
 We’ve said it before, and we’ll say it again: breastfeeding and pumping are not easy tasks.
-There is the expectation that you will do so and an intense pressure to be successful at it, when it’s just not that simple.
+There is an expectation that you will do so and intense pressure to be successful at it, but the reality is far more complicated.

 It’s seen as something that just has to be done.
-Don’t get me wrong, It’s absolutely encouraged for moms to breastfeed, and we all know the amazing benefits that it provides.
-But the real problem lies with the lack of support for breastfeeding moms, especially those who choose to go back to work.
-With no guarantee of paid maternity leave in the U.S., many moms are feeling rushed back into their work life after a few short weeks.
-It can be a struggle to find a balance between new motherhood, pumping, and returning back to work.
+Don’t get me wrong—breastfeeding is encouraged, and we all know the amazing benefits of breast milk.
+But the real problem lies in the lack of support for working moms who choose to continue breastfeeding.
+With no federal guarantee of paid maternity leave in the U.S., many moms feel rushed back into the workplace after a few short weeks, leaving them scrambling to balance new motherhood, pumping at work, and career demands.

-Corrine Botz, a visual artist and educator, captured dozens of lactation spaces and working conditions that mothers face in her recent photo series and documentary “Milk Factory.”
-There are requirements for most mandated companies to provide a space for moms to pump, but that doesn’t mean that they are always adequate.
+Corrine Botz, a visual artist and educator, captured dozens of lactation spaces and working conditions that breastfeeding mothers face in her recent photo series and documentary, “Milk Factory.”
+While many companies are required to provide a designated space for pumping moms, that doesn’t always mean these pumping rooms are adequate.

 Photos by Corinne Botz

-How many moms have had to take pumping breaks in cramped spaces?
-Why are we forced to pump in bathrooms, basements and boiler rooms?
-If we really did the math and calculated how many hours we spent on our pumping breaks at work, it would be a big chunk of time.
-One mom in the film estimated that she would spend about 4 work weeks out of the year hooked up to her pump in the lactation room provided for her.
-Comfortable, secure and private spaces to pump at work are a necessity.
-Botz captures the raw truth of these lactation rooms, some being designed to be as accommodating as possible, while others are a clear indicator of the disregard for a pumping mom’s comfort.
+How many moms have had to take pumping breaks in cramped, uncomfortable spaces?
+Why are so many forced to pump in bathrooms, basements, or even boiler rooms?
+If we really calculated the time spent pumping at work, it would add up quickly.
+One mom in the film estimated that she spent about four work weeks per year hooked up to her breast pump in a designated lactation room.

 Back to blog